pez57/portfolio-1-rewinder/README.md

 ## Technologies used

--HTML5: Used to make the structure and content of the site
+- HTML5: Used to make the structure and content of the site
--CSS3: Used to style the site content and appearance
+- CSS3: Used to style the site content and appearance
--GITPOD: Used to code the website
+- GITPOD: Used to code the website
--GITHUB: Used to store, deploy and host the site -Balsamiq Wireframes: Used to draft page design and layout
+- GITHUB: Used to store, deploy and host the site
+- Balsamiq Wireframes: Used to draft page design and layout

 ## Credits